 One risk in trying to solve such complicated problems is the so-called progress paradox: decisions that might seem progressive can have unintended consequences and end up hurting the cause.
 In some cases, these decisions can even make matters worse.

-Through this report, we want to create a platform to openly address these issues and move towards finding solutions.
-By reflecting differing viewpoints from a range of contributors—such as leaders from academia, business, NGOs and other key institutions—we hope to move the circularity dialogue forward and contribute to a common understanding, and help create general conditions for circular businesses to flourish—together.
+Through this platform, we want to openly address these issues and move towards finding solutions.
+By reflecting differing viewpoints from a range of contributors—such as leaders from academia, business, the European Parliament, NGOs and other key institutions—we hope to move the circularity dialogue forward, contribute to a common understanding, and help create general conditions for circular businesses to flourish—together.

 Think Future.
 Think Circle.